chellieeboo/projects_showcase/README.md

 ## About Me

 Hello!
 I'm an aspiring software developer passionate about building practical and reliable applications.
 I enjoy learning new technologies and creating projects that improve my programming skills.
+## My Approach to Coding

+I use AI as a **learning tool**, not a replacement for understanding.

+Every project in this portfolio was:
+1. Generated with AI assistance
+2. Read and analyzed line-by-line
+3. Customized and tested by me
+4. Documented to show what I learned

+**I believe in transparency.** I'm a student building my skills, not a Senior Dev pretending to be perfect.
+Clients who value honesty, growth, and hard work will find a reliable partner in me.

 ## Technical Skills